-You don’t actually need to barbecue or smoke any meat here- we’re using the slow cooker to make juicy, tender pulled pork!
+You don’t actually need to barbecue or smoke any meat here- we’re going to use the slow cooker to make juicy, tender, delicious pulled pork.

 All you need to do is throw everything into the slow cooker and wait about 8 hours and it’s ready to go.

-You can use a regular pork shoulder if you’d like, but the pork loin worked great here and saves you a ton of calories by comparison.
+You can use pork shoulder or pork butt if you prefer, but the pork loin worked great here and saves a ton of calories by comparison.
 We add a little bit of extra liquid to compensate for the lower fat content, but in my honest, meat-loving opinion, it comes out amazing.

 I’ve made this recipe countless times and I am never disappointed.

 Make sure the fattier side of the loin is facing up.
-This allows the fat to melt over the entire pork loin as it cooks, ensuring it doesn’t dry out.
+This allows the fat to melt over the entire pork roast as it cooks, ensuring it doesn’t dry out.

-How much sauce should you use for this Healthy BBQ Pulled Pork?
+How much BBQ sauce should you use for pulled pork?

 I purposely did not make this heavy on the sauce, because I much prefer adding my own at the end.

 There is some barbecue sauce used in this recipe for the necessary flavor, but it’s minimal to keep this dish very versatile.

-Instead of just taking the pork right out of the slow cooker and serving, I always sear the meat in a pan.
+Instead of just taking the pork right out of the crock pot and serving, I always sear the meat in a pan first.